conflicts of the 21st Century are featured on this page

 Islamic Jihad and other Palestinian militias and guerilla

-overall violence has subsided, Palestinian suicide
+groups.
+While overall violence has subsided, Palestinian

-targets.
-Both types of actions often initiates a new
+Palestinian targets.
+Both types of actions often

-the successful Palestinian elections,
+Yasser Arafat and the successful Palestinian elections,

 the prospect of a lasting peace are somewhat improved.

 Conflict (1948-Present) --Israel vs. Syria.
+Israel

 and Syria first clashed in 1948-1949, as Syria joined